 What are some of your strengths?

 One-way video interviews are simply a great way to streamline your candidate screening and hiring process.
-If you have a set list of questions you ask candidates in the phone interview, then ask those same interview questions in the video interviews.
-When they answer in video format, you not only get your answer, but a glimpse of their personality and communication skills as well.
+If you have a setlist of questions you ask candidates in the phone interview, then ask those same interview questions in the video interviews.
+When they answer in video format, you get not only your answer but also a glimpse of their personality and communication skills.